Fall 2026 Enrollment Calendar

 Which MATH?

 For guidance in selecting an appropriate entry-level course, please consult First Steps in Math.
-Members of the undergraduate advising committee — Jim West, Yuri Berest, Karola Mészáros, Inna Zakharevich, and Xin Zhou — are also available to help you sort through your options.
+Members of the undergraduate advising committee — Jim West, Yuri Berest, Xin Zhou, Yusheng Luo, and Nicolas Templier — are also available to help you sort through your options.

 Course Availability and Enrollment

 For the most current information on course availability and your enrollment, check Student Center.
-If you are using Scheduler or another scheduling tool for planning purposes, be careful not to use your plan as a personal calendar unless you first update it to match your enrollment in Student Center.
+When using Scheduler or another scheduling tool for planning purposes, be careful not to use your plan as a personal calendar unless you first update it to match your enrollment in Student Center.

 Some of the large introductory math classes offer multiple sections meeting at the same time.
 Please take care to attend only the section that matches your enrollment in Student Center.

 Any of the large many-section courses — including MATH 1106, 1110, 1120, 1910, 1920, 2210, 2220, 2930, and 2940 — may reach capacity during pre-enrollment or the add period, especially on the first day for first-year students or sophomores to enroll.
-If this happens, more spaces will be added to enable students to self-enroll on Student Center and meet their math requirements.
+More spaces will be added to enable students to self-enroll on Student Center and meet their math requirements.
 Check back later in the day for openings.

 Time Conflict Policy

 A time conflict exists between two classes if the meeting times published in the Class Roster overlap.
-Time conflict petitions that involve a MATH class will be denied if (a) either class is in person or hybrid or (b) the student is a freshman, sophomore, or junior.
+Time conflict petitions that involve a MATH class will be denied if the student is a freshman, sophomore, or junior.
 If the MATH class has other sections that don’t create a time conflict but are full, contact Mikki Klinger for assistance.
+If a time conflict appears to be unavoidable and involves a course that is required for your scholarship, such as for ROTC students, contact Mikki Klinger for assistance.

 Seniors and graduate students are strongly encouraged to seek advice from a faculty advisor and avoid choosing classes that conflict; however, if a conflict with a MATH class appears unavoidable, contact Mikki Klinger and include your name, college, class standing, and details of the two conflicting classes and how they contribute to your program of study.